Fast and Efficient Gossip Algorithms for Robust and Non-smooth Decentralized Learning: AsylADMM for Non-smooth Convex Decentralized Optimization

-\textbf{Plot (a).} We compare four methods: AsylADMM, DAPD, AsyncADMM, and subgradient descent.
-Note that the subgradient method is not fully asynchronous (see Appendix A).
+\textbf{\cref{subfig:median}.} We compare four methods: AsylADMM, DAPD, AsyncADMM, and subgradient descent.
 AsylADMM converges significantly faster, followed by DAPD and AsyncADMM.
-Subgradient descent shows fast initial progress but struggles in later iterations and exhibits high sensitivity to step size.
-DAPD and AsyncADMM show noticeably higher variance across runs, while AsylADMM proves more stable and easier to tune.
-The performance gap among the ADMM variants comes from how each estimates the neighborhood average $\hat{z}_k$.
+DAPD, AsyncADMM, and subgradient descent show noticeably higher variance across runs, while our gossip algorithm proves more stable and easier to tune.
+The performance gap between the ADMM variants comes from how each estimates the neighborhood average $\hat{z}_k$.
 AsyncADMM uses outdated values: $\hat{z}_k = \sum_{e \in N_k} z_e^{\text{old}}/d_k$ with $z_e^{\text{old}} = (x_k^{\text{old}} + x_l^{\text{old}})/2$.
 DAPD combines current local and outdated neighbor information: $\hat{z}_k = (x_k^{\text{new}} + \bar{x}_k^{\text{old}})/2$.
 AsylADMM uses current information from both endpoints: $\hat{z}_k = (x_k^{\text{new}} + x_l^{\text{new}})/2$.
 This heuristic performs remarkably well in practice, thanks to its use of up-to-date information and the underlying gossip principle, in which repeated pairwise averaging naturally converges toward an accurate global average.

-\textbf{Plot (b).} We conduct a similar experiment targeting the $\alpha=0.3$ quantile under the same contaminated Gaussian distribution, network topology and settings.
-All algorithms converge more slowly when estimating the quantile, suggesting this problem is sightly harder, potentially as a result of the contaminated distribution.
-Here, DAPD and AsyncADMM show even higher variability, again highlighting the difficulty of the problem.
-AsylADMM, however, remains consistently stable and competitive.
+\textbf{\cref{subfig:quantile}.} We conduct a similar experiment targeting the $\alpha=0.3$ quantile under the same contaminated Gaussian distribution, network topology and settings.
+All algorithms converge more slowly when estimating the quantile, suggesting this problem is sightly harder, as a result of the contaminated distribution.
+Here, DAPD and AsyncADMM show even higher variability, while AsylADMM remains consistently stable and competitive.